How it works

 Guided interview

-We ask your engineers specific, grounded questions about the work that is left.
-Not "describe your R&D", but things like: "You reworked this module three times over six weeks with two reverts.
-What did you not know going in?"
+We ask you specific, grounded questions about the work that is left.
 Your answers map each genuine experiment against the statutory four-gate test.

 Your claim package

-You get a reviewable package: the confirmed experiments, their substantiation, the evidence each one links to, an estimate of hours and cost per contributor, and an estimated dollar offset.
+A reviewable package: the confirmed experiments, their substantiation, the evidence each one links to, an estimate of hours and cost per contributor, and an estimated dollar offset.
 Your tax adviser reviews and lodges it.

 You decide what goes in